 7. Have an adventure somewhere you’ve never considered before

 It can be easy to follow the rest of the backpacking community because, well, if loads of people are going somewhere, it must be good, right?
-But there are plenty more fish in the sea and 196 countries to choose from so look where you’ve never considered before; 2017 is the year of escaping your comfort zone.
+But there are plenty more fish in the sea and 196 countries to choose from so look where you’ve never considered before; this is the year of escaping your comfort zone.

 Replace Thailand’s crowded backpacker beaches with galloping through Mongolia’s vast steppe.
 And sure, Peru’s Machu Picchu is a real stunner, but don’t forget Bolivia’s surreal landscapes of pristine white salt flats and llamas, all almost spitting distance across the border.

 Whichever continent you land on, remember that this is the year of adventure.